-During the fifties, the building underwent an expansion and the first permanent director was hired to oversee Union operations.
+- 1950s – Student Union underwent an expansion and the first permanent director was hired to oversee operations.
 Dances and weekly club meetings were also being held on a regular basis, and the first dormitories were built, placing greater emphasis on the need for Union services and programs.

-The new SUB underwent a facelift in the early seventies, enlarging portions of the south side.
-In 1974, the college became Boise State University, and by then was hosting internationally-recognized speakers.
-During the 80s and 90s, enrollment numbers rose for women and underrepresented minorities, prompting many Unions, like Boise State’s, to establish women’s and cultural centers.
-New technologies required modifications that brought you a Cyber Café, laptop checkouts and wireless Internet.
-In 2009, the facility underwent a major remodel and expansion, a $30,000,000 project to accommodate your ever-changing needs.
+- 1980s – 1990s – Enrollment numbers rose for women and underrepresented minorities, prompting many Unions, like Boise State’s, to establish women’s and cultural centers.
+New technologies required modifications that brought you a Cyber Café, laptop checkouts and wireless Internet in the SUB.

 Role of the College Union

 The union is the community center of the college, serving students, faculty, staff, alumni, and guests.
 By whatever form or name, a college union is an organization offering a variety of programs, activities, services, and facilities that, when taken together, represent a well-considered plan for the community life of the college.